tetsushijp/AEP-Hands-on-Labs/general/data_dictionary.md

 #### Info

-This has some data aBOUT X Y Z
+This has propensity scores applied back to the profile.

 #### Table